 Positive Human Environment Interaction

-Is it possible for humans to have a positive human environment interaction?
+But, is it possible for humans to have a positive human-environment interaction?
 Absolutely.
 There are many ways we will discuss below in which they can.

 Recycling can play a big part in helping to improve our environment.
 It’s estimated now that recycling only accounts for about 30% of all waste, so there is room for improvement.